Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/20-updating-software.md

-### Method 3: Update using the UI to upload a zip file
+### Method 2: Update using a zip file and the UI

 :::info
-Available in versions >= 23.12.11
+Available in versions ≥ 23.12.11
 :::

 Each time we release a new Pioreactor version, we create a bundle of the required files as a zip file.
 This zip file can be uploaded to your Pioreactor cluster via the UI.